Unchained Ranger

 The original Ranger class has many archetypes that help diversify the class that reflects the “rugged individualist of the times,” as D&D once referred to it.
 For the most part coverting these archetypes over from the core rulebooks should work smoothly using this matrix similar to that of Everyman Games’ Everyman Unchained: Monk Archetypes.

-• Archetype features that alter or replace Swift Tracker replace one of the daily choices of Favored Enemy; your bonus progresses as normal.
+- Archetype features that alter or replace Swift Tracker replace the third Favored Enemy; your bonus progresses as normal.

 ^ top